schwarztrinker/openra-aci-terraform/README.md

 ## Docker Image

-Either you build the Image yourself or you use the Github Package under:
+Either you build the Image yourself or you use the Docker Hub Image named:
 ```
-ghcr.io/schwarztrinker/openra-aci-terraform:main
+schwarztrinker/openra-aci-terraform:main
 ```

 ## Terraform -> Azure Container Instance
 Deploy the Azure Container Instance via Terraform

 ```
 az login